Daya Singh Arif

 Sadhu Daya Singh Arif (1894–1945) was a Punjabi poet, theologian and balladeer.

 Personal life

 Daya Singh was born into Mazhabi Sikh community to Santa Singh at Punjab, British India.

 Career

 He read wide range of secular literature and as also reached the stage of ‘brahmgiani’ through meditation and contemplation like Sadhu Wazir Singh which is apparent from his assuming the title of ‘Arif’.

-His book, Atam Hamrahi, is one of prominent among Punjabi Dalit literature.
+His book, Atam Hamrahi, is one of prominence among Punjabi Dalit literature.